-So – what are the potential dangers of overheating the US economy with a $1.9 trillion stimulus following hard on the heels of the previous $900 million package?
+So – what are the potential dangers of overheating the US economy with a $1.9 trillion stimulus following hard on the heels of the previous $900 billion package?
 In many ways, this could amount to the perfect storm in terms of inflation.
 Constrained economies, savagely cut back in terms of productivity and output by the ravages of a global pandemic, may find themselves unable to supply eager consumers whose spending power has been suddenly unleashed.

 Not only does this relate to any government stimulus package – which, in the case of the US, is arguably unfunded – but also the pent-up savings of global consumers who have been restricted from travel, regular spending by the severe restrictions brought on by the global pandemic.
 The outcome could easily be a massive surge (or inflation) in prices – as supply is hopelessly unable to keep up with pent-up demand – what economists commonly refer to as the “output gap”.
 The policy backlash could be that governments are force to raise interest rates to temper an overheated economy, with potentially disastrous effects.